cormullion/Karnak.jl/docs/src/syntax.md

 ## Overview

-The main function for drawing graphs is `drawgraph()`.
-This takes a single argument, a Graph, and tries to place it on the current Luxor drawing.
+Karnak's function for drawing graphs is `drawgraph()`.
+This takes a single argument, a `Graph`, and tries to place it on the current Luxor drawing.
 It uses the current color, scale, and rotation.

 ```@example graphsection
 @drawsvg begin
-background("grey70")
+background("grey10")
 sethue("darkcyan")
 g = complete_graph(10)
 drawgraph(g)
 end 600 300
 ```

 To control the appearance of the graph, you supply values to some of the keyword arguments.
-Most keyword arguments accepts vectors, ranges, individual specifications, and a few accept functions as well.
+Most keyword arguments accepts vectors, ranges, and scalar values, and a few accept functions as well.

-For example, a contrived (and consequently hideously ugly) example would be:
+For example, a contrived (and consequently hideously ugly) example of some possible syntax would be:

 ```@example graphsection
 @drawsvg begin
-	background("grey70")
+background("grey10")
 sethue("purple")
 g = smallgraph(:karate)
 drawgraph(g, layout=stress,
+	vertexshapes = [:square, :circle],
 	vertexfillcolors = (v) -> if v ∈ (1, 3, 6) sethue("red") end,
-		vertexshapes = [:square, :circle],
+	vertexstrokecolors = colorant"orange",
 	vertexstrokeweights = 0.5:5,
-		vertexstrokecolors = colorant"orange",
-		vertexshapesizes = 3 .* [Graphs.outdegree(g, v) for v in Graphs.vertices(g)],
+	vertexshapesizes = 2 .* [Graphs.outdegree(g, v) for v in Graphs.vertices(g)],
-		vertexlabelfontsizes = 4 .* [Graphs.outdegree(g, v) for v in Graphs.vertices(g)],
+	vertexlabelfontsizes = 2 .* [Graphs.outdegree(g, v) for v in Graphs.vertices(g)],
 	vertexlabels = 1:nv(g),
-		vertexlabeloffsetdistances = 0,
+	vertexlabelrotations = π/8,
-		vertexlabeltextcolors = distinguishable_colors(10),
+	vertexlabeltextcolors = distinguishable_colors(10)
-		vertexlabeloffsetangles = 0)
+	)
-end
+end 600 300
 ```

-Here, the `vertexfillcolors` function lets you determine the shape's fill color for specific vertices. `vertexshapes` flip-flops between squares and circles for each vertex shape, but the size of the shape is determined by a `vertexshapesizes` function, which supplies a Vector of sizes.
+Here, the **outdegree** for each vertex is used to control the size of the vertices and the font sizes too. `vertexshapes` flip-flops between squares and circles for each vertex shape, but the size of the shape is determined by a `vertexshapesizes` function, which receives a Vector of sizes, the outdegree values for each vertex.
 The font sizes of the labels are also set this way.
+A `vertexfillcolors` function lets you determine the shape's fill color for specific vertices, whereas the stroke color is always orange, with stroke weights gradually increasing.
 The colors of the labels are set by the `Colors.distinguishable_colors()` function passed to `vertexlabeltextcolors`.
+And all the labels are rotated, for no good reason.

 Usually, if the vector runs out before the vertices and edges have been drawn, some `mod1` magic means the values repeat from the beginning again.

-## General options

-### BoundingBox
+## BoundingBox

 The graphics for the graph are placed to fit inside the current BoundingBox (ie the drawing), allowing for the margin (default is 30).
 You can pass a different BoundingBox to the `boundingbox` keyword argument.

-### Layout
+## Layout

 The only clever stuff in this process is provided by [NetworkLayout.jl](https://juliagraphs.org/NetworkLayout.jl/)), which is where you should look for information about the various algorithms that determine where vertices are positioned.